Conversion Is King. Here’s How To Optimize For It

 - Utilize pages with enough traffic to get a reasonable comparison result.

-With these goals in mind, a minimal viable test with a lever of product pricing would be to change prices on existing product pages that receive a decent amount of traffic but a low conversion.
+With these goals in mind, a minimal viable test with a level of product pricing would be to change prices on existing product pages that receive a decent amount of traffic but a low conversion.

 This test will help you determine whether product pricing has an impact on your audience.